lake-wg/edhoc/draft-ietf-lake-edhoc.md

 ~~~~~~~~~~~

 where

-  + selected_suite is an int containing the selected cipher suite.

   + transcript_hash is a bstr set to one of the transcript hashes TH_2, TH_3, or TH_4 as defined in Sections {{asym-msg2-form}}{: format="counter"}, {{asym-msg3-form}}{: format="counter"}, and {{exporter}}{: format="counter"}.